 Unlike Third Party Property insurance, CTP is a legal requirement for all motor vehicles in Australia.
 In NSW and the ACT this may be referred to as a ‘green slip’.
 CTP covers any personal injuries or death you cause to another person as a result of an accident.
 Having both CTP and third party property insurance covers you for any claims for personal injury to another person and property damage caused by you.

-The report uncovered that 54% of Australians who don’t have comprehensive car insurance consider the cost of insuring against damage and/or loss of a car as too expensive.
 If you have a second hand car you may think that the premiums for comprehensive insurance are not worth it.
 Think about it this way: if you are dependent on your car, could you afford to fix it if your vehicle sustained extensive damage or afford a new car if it was written off?
-No one plans to be involved in an accident but in the event that you are at fault, being comprehensively insured can help to deliver peace of mind to cover damage to your own car, as well as the other driver.
+No one plans to be involved in an accident, but in the event that you are at fault, being comprehensively insured can help to deliver peace of mind to cover damage to your own car, as well as the other driver.

 Even if you don’t have comprehensive car insurance, third party property insurance may be worth considering.

 Buy your Car Insurance online and receive up to a 15% discount†